Free Government & Public Records Search

 People leave behind a paper trail in nearly every interaction with the government.
-Although much public data is now digitized, vast quantities of vital and legal records still exist only in offline archives, file cabinets, courthouses, and local offices.
+Although much public data is now digitized, vast quantities of and legal records still exist only in offline archives, file cabinets, courthouses, and local offices.
 If you're trying to find someone or trace their history, these overlooked government sources may hold answers unavailable anywhere else.

 What You Can Learn from Public Records